Carlos Balá: Biography

-He was born in the neighborhood of Chacarita, Buenos Aires, living the first years of his life in a historic building known as the Yellow House.
-Balá's father, Mustafá Balaá, was a syrian butcher from Damascus.
-On his mother's side, Juana Boglich Catturich, he had roots in Austria (grandfather Nicolás), Uruguay (grandmother Felicia) and Montenegro (Felicia's father Juan Andres).
+He was born in the neighborhood of Chacarita, Buenos Aires, to a Syrian butcher (Mustafá Balaá) from Damascus and a Croatian mother (Juana Boglich).
+He lived the first years of his life in a historic building known as the Yellow House.

 His younger sister Norma encouraged him to do theater; he even wanted him to participate in a school play, but Carlos was very shy.
 However, he made jokes in the Línea 39 colectivo, where he worked to overcome his shyness.

 In the beginning Balá took part in a contest that he won, under the name of Carlos Valdez.
 His father was listening to the radio when he came out the winner but he did not recognize him because Carlitos had changed his last name for fear of being challenged.
 Knowing that he had won and that his father did not know it was him, he decided to change and call himself Carlos Balá, keeping the similarity with his real surname.
 He then decided to go into radio, where he played a very nervous character who made him laugh from day one.